gavinln/stats_py_vm/README.md

 Running
 -------

-1. To start the virtual machine(VM) type:
+1. To start the virtual machine(VM) type

     vagrant up

-2. Connect to the VM:
+2. Connect to the VM

     ```dos
     REM on windows